 Banks’s previous roles include CEO at JumpTV, Managing Director of eBay Canada, and working as an executive at the National Hockey League Players’ Association in their international business and licensing group.
 Banks also practiced corporate law at Goodmans LLP, and was the co-founder of Thunder Road Capital where he provided investment and advisory services to tech companies.

-Banks sits on the Board of Directors for SickKids Foundation, the Canadian Children’s Literacy Foundation, and Cineplex Inc., and has spent the past two decades tirelessly raising money and awareness for Alzheimer’s research and care.
+Banks sits on the Board of Directors for SickKids Foundation, the Canadian Children’s Literacy Foundation, Cineplex Inc., and the BlackNorth Initiative, and has spent the past two decades tirelessly raising money and awareness for Alzheimer’s research and care.

 Chief Digital Officer

 Lisa Durocher joined Rogers as Senior Vice President of Digital on August 29, 2016, and was appointed Chief Digital Officer on June 20, 2017.
 She is responsible for the company’s digital strategy, design, planning and development for all digital platforms across consumer and enterprise.